 • In extreme cases – death

-The biggest side effect of aortic valve replacement is definitely a long recovery period, lasting up to 12 weeks.
-In the first days, it is also possible that a temporary pacemaker will be attached to your heart.
-Similarly, you may have a tube attached to your chest in order to drain fluids.
-For the first days or even weeks, you will be assisted by some amount of pain but this should be manageable with painkillers prescribed by your heart specialist.
+The most important part of aortic valve replacement is its long recovery period that might last up to 12 weeks.
+During the first couple of days, a temporary pacemaker might be attached to the patient’s heart.
+Likewise, a tube might be attached to the patient’s chest to drain fluids.
+After the operation for a couple of days or even weeks, the patient might feel pain, but it can be managed with painkillers that are prescribed by your cardiologist.

 It is estimated that only around 5% of patients die as a result of aortic valve replacement.
 Therefore, it can be said that aortic valve replacement has a success rate close to 95%.

 With time, the patient would realize the difference between the conditions before and after the operation.
 The patient’s heart would be working more properly, and the symptoms of heart valve diseases would disappear, which leads to a better and healthier life.